leaderlessness-research-club/leaderlessness.club/_home/_page.md

     report on experiments regarding our real world example-implementations of these manuals and guidebooks, from the high level overall system to the components (like consensus)
-  * Answer public questions on leaderlessness implementation
+  * Answer public questions on collective management implementation

 Interested in learning more?
 [Join our Discord!](https://discord.gg/bBP3cU)